ICE-V-Wireless/ICE-V-Arduino/README.md

 This project is a version of the ICE-V Wireless firmware ported to the Ardunio ESP32 environment.
-It includes the well-known WiFiManager SoftAP captive portal to do the initial SSID/Password setup as well as an option to restart the setup at any time by pressing the BOOT button for three secones.
+It includes the well-known WiFiManager SoftAP captive portal to do the initial SSID/Password setup as well as an option to restart the setup at any time by pressing the BOOT button for three seconds.
 It supports power-on initialization of the ICE40UP5k FPGA from a stored default as well as wireless programming of the FPGA, SPI access after configuration, PSRAM read/write and battery voltage monitoring.